 A leader in the insurance and mental health field for 30 years, Jack has developed and run multiple successful businesses.
 As a Board member on The Boys and Girls Clubs and Engage Recovery Programs he has lent his expertise to organizations dedicated to the wellbeing of youth in his community.
 His education in addiction studies and business experience gives him a unique perspective on how to help manage addiction in a financially sustainable environment.
 After retiring from the insurance industry in 2016, Jack has taken the role of executive director of Give an Hour California in order to bring hope and comfort to those in need.

-Jessica Grove, GAH’s program manager, spent her first three years at GAH as our super organized executive assistant.
+Jessica Grove, GAH’s Director of Finance and Provider Relations, spent her first three years at GAH as our super organized executive assistant.
 Her people skills and deep knowledge of GAH and our many providers, partners, and collaborators make her the perfect person to work closely with our providers and partners.
 Jess comes to us from the professional theater world.
 She previously worked for Round House Theater in Bethesda, Md as a production manager.
 She is a graduate of the University of North Carolina at Chapel Hill.
 Jess enjoys traveling with her husband and spending time with family and friends, including her young daughter and son.

 Shaida Hossein began working for Give an Hour in May 2015, as the Assistant Project Coordinator for the Community Collaborative project in Tacoma, Wash and in 2017 became the lead coordinator.
 Shaida’s career to date has focused on attending to the needs of those who face challenges in providing for themselves.
 She was connected with the National Alliance on Mental Illness-Greater Seattle where she was responsible for coordinating, planning, and developing fundraising events and outreach opportunities, as well as managing databases of donors, events, and budgets.
 Her doctoral internships included assisting in the launch of a mental health non-profit for family counseling; managing forensic and long term mental health caseloads with several large regional hospitals; and developing programs with city wide homeless shelters to increase social and recreational opportunities for members with mental health challenges.
 Shaida received her BS in Biology from Wartburg College in Waverly, Iowa.
 She has obtained her Doctorate in Occupational Therapy with a concentration in mental health and neuro-rehabilitation from Creighton University, in Omaha, Neb.
 Born, raised, and educated in the cornbelt of America, Shaida discovered that an internship with the VA Puget Sound Hospital turned her into a denizen of the Northwest.
 In her free time, she enjoys hiking in the Pacific Northwest, traveling, and exploring the coffee and food scene in Seattle.